-Applicants who wish to have an Exceptional Social or Medical Need considered with their application are expected to submit independent professional evidence which explains clearly why it is essential to attend this school and no other school.
+Applicants who wish to have an Exceptional Social or Medical Need considered with their application (oversubscription criterion 2) are expected to submit independent professional evidence which explains clearly why it is essential to attend this school and no other school.

-For normal round entry.
-For In-Year admission into any Year Group.
-An application may be considered as late if There is no closing date; evidence should be submitted evidence is submitted after the National Closing with the application.
-5 Date.
-Applicants must also complete a LA Common Applicants must also complete the Devon Common Application Form Application Form For Devon residents, this can be found at This is for all applicants and can be found at www.devon.gov.uk/admissionsonline www.devon.gov.uk/admissionsonline or by calling 0345 155 1019 for a paper version or by calling 0345 155 1019 for a paper version, D-CAF
+For In-Year admission into any Year Group. here is no closing date; evidence should be submitted th the application. oplicants must also complete the Devon Common oplication Form his is for all applicants and can be found at ww.devon.gov.uk/admissionsonline by calling 0345 155 1019 for a paper version, D-CAF ne th op